Wiese (music producer)

 Wiese makes commercial electronic music, often in the style of electro house and slap house.

 In 2019, Wiese caught the attention of Warner Music Norway, which released Wiese's single 'VIKING'.
 The song was a hit in Norway, reaching the top of several national playlists, including Spotify's 'Norway Viral 50'.
 It is also the most played Norwegian football song of all time.
-Wiese made the song with his fellow producer and friend, Joakim Harestad Haukaas aka kid joki, who has worked with artists like Zara Larsson, Britney Spears and Seeb.
+Wiese made the song with his fellow producer and friend, Joakim Harestad Haukaas kid joki, who has worked with artists like Zara Larsson, Britney Spears and Seeb.